 In chemistry we learn about electrons, protons and neutrons.
 We learn of their arrangements in atomic elements and in molecules, mixtures and compounds.
 We discover states of matter, ions, isotopes and covalent, ionic and metallic bonds.
 We are introduced to chemical equations and learn how to balance them in terms of atoms, volumes and masses.
 Rarely do we hear that atomic particles seek to satisfy their energy desires in a way that uses least energy.
 Yet it is the fundamental reason why chemical changes occur.
 Chemical change is all about particles reacting to the energies of their surround environment and forming structures that more efficiently satisfy their energy desires in that environment.

 Input photon energy to ice and it will melt back to a water structure that can better and more efficiently accommodate the increased energy.
-Continue adding heat and that water will eventually turn to the steam that is its vapour form.
+Continue adding heat and that water will eventually turn to its vapour form steam.
 The diagram below shows energy is absorbed as ice changes to water and water to steam.
 The reverse processes of condensing and freezing give up energy.

 In chemistry it is not uncommon now to be introduced to reactivity diagrams like that shown for metals.
 The diagram enables us to say that iron added to copper sulphate will replace the copper and make for iron sulphate and that magnesium added to zinc chloride will replace the zinc and create magnesium chloride.
 The diagram also enables us to say that the reverse reactions will not naturally occur.

 Rarely are we told why the reactivity series works.
-It does so because some metal particles better combine with the particles of water, acids and oxygen to make more energy efficient structures than others do.
+It works because the particles of some metals in combining with the particles of water, acids and oxygen make more energy efficient structures than others metals do.
 The iron displaced copper and magnesium displaced zinc in the above examples because in doing so they made for more energy efficient structures.
 They released photon energies in the process.

 Try not to be confused by the term binding energy much used to explain the stability of a structure.
-The word binding makes it sound like it is energy within the structure but that is just not so.
-A more stable structure is a more desirable structure with less energy in it and which is more resistant to change.
-The badly named binding energy is the external energy we have to input into that structure to break its bonds.
-More energy efficient structures need greater inputs of binding energy to break their particle bonds.
-The reversal of many chemical reactions, like that of say a chargeable battery, requires input energies to break and rearrange particle bonds to accommodate the increased energy.
+The word binding makes it sound like it is an energy within the structure but that is just not so.
+The binding energy is the external energy we have to input to break its bonds.
+More stable, more energy efficient structures need greater inputs of binding energy to break their particle bonds.
+The reversal of many chemical reactions, like that when we charge a battery, requires input energies to break and rearrange particle bonds in a way that accommodates the increased energy.